skeeto/skeeto.github.com/_posts/2014-09-02-C11-Lock-free-Stack.markdown

 to remove the node, and once to put it back in place), A will never mistake the recycled pointer for the old one.
 There's a special double-width CAS instruction specifically for this purpose, `cmpxchg16`.
-This is generally called DCAS.
+This is generally called DWCAS.
 It's available on most x86-64 processors.
 On Linux you can check `/proc/cpuinfo` for support.
 It will be listed as `cx16`.